42 (school): Training structure

 There are no lectures or practical work supervised by professors.
 Students are free to organize their days to carry out the projects proposed by the teaching team.
 The establishment is open 24 hours a day, 7 days a week.

 The training provided is intended to be inspired by the changes brought about by the Internet with a pedagogy qualified as "peer-to-peer".
 Depending on the course chosen by the student, it delivers an RNCP title of level 6 or 7: a certificate recognized by the French State, but no diploma.

 The mode of operation of 42 was inspired by that of Epitech: selection using "swimming pool" sessions and teaching according to the project mode.
 42 Network attempts to establish 24/7 technology support communities in major cities worldwide through the participation of collaborative entities, achieving integration of education, industry, and technology exchange.

 Program

-The first projects are mainly focused on development in C language in a UNIX platform environment.
-Depending on their level, the student can enroll in four-week educational “pools” to discover new programming paradigms: web in PHP, object-oriented in C++, functional in OCaml and Unity.
-Other projects introduce students to computer security, mobile development and the network.
+The new "42Next" curriculum is a gamified, peer-to-peer program divided into four main stages:

+Selection (The Piscine): A 4-week intensive C and Shell immersion to test suitability for the model.

+Foundation (Core Curriculum): Lasting 12–18 months, covering 7 pillars including C (Memory Management), Algorithms, Systems & Networks, Python (OOP), DevOps/Infrastructure, Modern Web, and—newly added—Artificial Intelligence (LLMs and RAG).

+Immersion: A mandatory 6-month paid internship in the industry.

+Mastery (Specialization): Students can choose advanced tracks to reach "Level 21," focusing on fields like Advanced AI, Automotive & Mobility (specifically relevant to the Wolfsburg location), Cybersecurity, and Graphics.